modelfront/multilingual-nlp/README.md

 # How to make your NLP system multilingual

-Workshop goal: this should be easy!
+This should be easy!

+---
+### Approaches

+---
+## Examples

+- Classification
+- Search - commerce
+- Search - Polixis

 ---